-- Security incident containment – blocking security events as they occur on endpoints to isolate threats and preventing attacks from spreading.
+- Security incident containment – blocking security events as they occur on endpoints to isolate threats and prevent attacks from spreading.

-- Incident response – rule-based automated response that includes prioritized notifications to prevent alert fatigue.
+- Incident response – a rule-based automated response that includes prioritized notifications to prevent alert fatigue.

 - Incident investigation – efficient and intelligent forensic investigations that provide data for present and future analysis.